A man looks down at the cell phone he’s holding.

 Why should I check my FICO® Score?

-90% of top lenders use FICO® Credit Scores2, including Discover.
-That’s why Discover provides a FICO® Score instead of any other type of credit score.
+90% of top lenders use FICO® Credit Scores, including Discover.1 That’s why Discover provides a FICO® Score instead of any other type of credit score.
 Lenders will use your credit score to determine your credit risk and creditworthiness.
 You can use your score to help you prepare for the future, stay on top of your credit, or avoid surprises—so it’s a good idea to review your score regularly.

 How is my FICO® Score calculated?

-Your FICO® Score is calculated using the information in your TransUnion® credit report from a specific point in time and summarizes your risk to lenders.
+Your FICO® Score is calculated using the information in your credit report from a specific point in time and summarizes your risk to lenders.
 FICO® Scores consider the following five categories when determining your credit rating.
-The breakdown below shows the impact of these factors, but your individual score may give some factors more importance based on the information in your credit report.
+The breakdown below shows the impact of these score factors, but your individual score may give some factors more importance based on the information in your credit report.

 • Payment history: 35%